Hungarian alphabet: Keyboard layout

 The standard Hungarian keyboard layout is German-based (QWERTZ).
 This layout allows direct access to every character in the Hungarian alphabet.

 The letter "Í" is often placed left of the space key, leaving the width of the left Shift key intact. "Ű" may be located to the left of Backspace, making that key smaller, but allowing for a larger Enter key. Ű being close to Enter often leads to it being typed instead of hitting Enter, especially when one has just switched from a keyboard that has Ű next to backspace.
 The German "Ä" and "ß", the Polish "Ł", and the Croatian "Đ" are also present.

 Letter frequencies

 The most common letters in Hungarian are e and a.

-The list below shows the letter frequencies for the smaller Hungarian alphabet in descending order.
+The list below shows the letter frequencies for the smaller Hungarian alphabet in descending order (sample: 9620 letters).

-The spelling alphabet

-Note that some letters were omitted (notably, Dz, Dzs, Gy, Í, Ly, Ny, Ty, Ú, Ű).
+Old Hungarian script

+The Old Hungarian script is a writing system formerly used for the Hungarian language.
+It was derived from the Old Turkic script.
+Its usage began to decline after the Kingdom of Hungary adopted the Latin alphabet.

+Epigraphic evidence for the use of the Old Hungarian script in medieval Hungary dates to the 10th century.
+At the turn of the 11th century, with the coronation of Stephen I of Hungary, Hungary became a kingdom and the Latin alphabet was adopted as official script.

+The runic script was first mentioned in the 13th century Chronicle of Simon of Kéza, where he stated that the Székelys may use the script of the Blaks.
+Johannes Thuróczy wrote in the Chronica Hungarorum that the Székelys did not forget the Scythian letters and these are engraved on sticks by carving.

+Its usage between the 11th and 19th centuries is believed to have been limited, although it featured in folk art of the Early Modern period.
+The script experienced a revival in the 20th century.
+Beginning with Adorján Magyar in 1915, the script has been promulgated as a means for writing modern Hungarian.